wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

   - If Single sign-on (SSO) is enabled, use your own account.
   - You can also log in with any user you already created in Wazuh WUI already.

-It is highly recommended for security reasons to change the default password and crate your own users.
+It is highly recommended for security reasons to change the default password and create your own users.

 .. note:: You can access the Wazuh WUI directly using the URL ``https://<cloud_id>.cloud.wazuh.com``, where ``<cloud_id>`` is your Cloud ID.